SummerFHD/SummerFHD/README.md

 ## 🚀 About Me

 I am an enthusiastic developer with a passion for crafting efficient and scalable solutions.
-With a keen interest in **Script-Based Information Processing**, **Software Engineering**, and **Mobile Development**, I love turning complex problems into simple, beautiful, and intuitive solutions.
+With a keen interest in **Script-Based Information Processing**, **Software Engineering**, **Mobile Development**, and **Cyber Security**, I love turning complex problems into simple, beautiful, and intuitive solutions.

 - 🔭 Currently working on:
   - A **web project** that focuses on managing profiles, web pages, and user interactions.